darnik22/od-clients/README.md

 # Terraform files for creating grafana server, onedata clients and running a benchmark

 ## Prerequisites
 A running Ceph cluster and oneprovider built with ceph-tf is required.
-The relative path access ceph-ft directiry should be ../ceph-tf.
+The relative path access ceph-ft directory should be ../ceph-tf.

 ## Configuring
 In order to build your grafana server and onedata clients machines you need to: